Cray-HPE/docs-csm/troubleshooting/known_issues/postgres_syncfailed_kyverno_webhook.md

 ## Description

-Sometimes after PostgreSQL clusters upgrade from version 11 to 14 (CSM 1.4 to CSM 1.5), most clusters fall into a `SyncFailed` state due to admission webhook conflicts with Kyverno policies.
+Sometimes after PostgreSQL clusters upgrade from version 11 to 14 (CSM 1.4 to CSM 1.5), clusters fall into a `SyncFailed` state due to admission webhook conflicts with Kyverno policies.
 The issue occurs when the Kyverno mutating webhook `mutate.kyverno.svc-fail` denies requests during PostgreSQL pod updates, preventing the clusters from maintaining their healthy state.